RadoslawG123/SolarWindsInternshipTasks/README.md

 # SolarWindsInternshipTasks
-# The files are in Release
+# The files are in Releases